strawmelonjuice/CynthiaCMS-installer/plugins.md

 #### About

-Allows you to use [`hl-img`](https://www.npmjs.com/package/hl-img?activeTab=readme) in Cynthia-hosted pages and posts globally, without the need to edit template files or entering HTML.
+Allows you to use [`htmx`](https://htmx.org/) in Cynthia-hosted pages and posts globally, without the need to edit template files.